-4 .
+Facilitator 4.
 What are God's "hosts and helpers on earth"?
-5. Bahá'u'lláh tells us that prejudice destroys what?
-6. Describe your understanding of the "edifice of humanity."
-7. Bahá'u'lláh wrote: "Close your eyes to racial differences, and welcome all with the light of oneness."
+5. Bahá'u'lláh tell Bahá'u'lláh tells us that prejudice destroys what?
+6. Describe your u understanding of the "edifice of humanity."
+7. Bahá'u'lláh wrote: "Close your eyes to racial differences, and welcome all with the light oneness."
 How can this be applied in our efforts to eliminate prejudice?
-8. Why do you think the Bahá'í Faith advocates such high standards of public and private behavior ?
-9. Proper private and public behavior remains the responsibility of the individual.
-Improper behavior warrants sanctions from Bahá'í institutions only in extreme cases.
-At this time the Universal House of Justice has written that a person can lose sacred Bahá'í rights and privileges for immoral behavior only after three criteria have been met: "whether the party is guilty of blatant and flagrant immorality, whether such conduct is harming the Faith, and whether the believer has refused or neglected to improve conduct despite repeated warnings."
-What do you think flagrant means? ļ PPLICATION: Showing forth divine light Read through the following paragraph together and proceed as stated.
-The take time for the participants to write out their individual plans for action When everyone has finished, move on to the closing reading.
-1. tra in á'u'lláh wrote: "It is incumbent upon every man of insight and understanding to strive to slate that which hath been written into reality and action" Imagine how the Bahá'í Teaching his study class could be translated into reality and action.
-Take turns sharing the possibilities in your statements with: "One could" S Ba n your experience in this study class on the standards of private and public behavior in living th á'í life, describe what you are inspired to put into reality and action.
-I will make conscious effort

-1 ADJ, p.
-37 2 LOG, p.
-58, #206
+8. Why do you thi nk the Bahá'í Faith advocates such high standards of public and private behavior? warrants sanction of Justice has behavior only a flagrant immorrefused or negle What do you the What do you the what do you the what do you the warrants sanction of Justice has been also behavior of Justice has been also behavior of Justice has been also behavior only a superior of Justice has behavior only a superior of the superior of Justice has been also behavior on the superior of the superior and public behavior remains the responsibility of the individual.
+Improper behavior ons from Bahá'í institutions only in extreme cases.
+At this time the Universal House written that a person can lose sacred Bahá'í rights and privileges for immoral after three criteria have been met: "whether the party is guilty of blatant and ality, whether such conduct is harming the Faith, and whether the believer has ected to improve conduct despite repeated warnings." ink flagrant means?
+Facilitator Read through #1 together and proceed as stated.
+Then take time for the participants to write out their individual plans for action in #2. (these are not shared) When everyone has finished, move on to the closing reading. sta sta From rea thá'u'lláh wrote at which hath be ady class could be attements with: "C DECIDING A tom your experientality and action.
+THE POSSIBILITIES: Visions of radiant lights : "It is incumbent upon every man of insight and understanding to strive to translate en written into reality and action" Imagine how the Bahá'í Teachings in this e translated into reality and action.
+Take turns sharing the possibilities.
+Begin your One could" Suggest as many ideas as you want.
+CTION: Mirroring forth a beam of light the in this study class on the Bahá'í Fast, describe what you are inspired to put into I will make conscious efforts to IVI y y next step will be 2 The Advent of Divine Justice, p.
+37 Lights of Guidance, A Bahá'í Reference File, p.
+58, ¶206 CLOSING MEDITATION: A heart song...

-From 'Abdu'l-Bahá to some believers in the West...
+From 'Abdu'l-Bahá to some believers in the West.